 - Describe a concept for a feature-length movie, fiction or documentary, which you would like to develop.
 (No more than two pages)

-Creative Portfolio List (please upload in PDF format under the "Forms" section)
+Creative Portfolio List (Must be uploaded in PDF format only)

 The portfolio list is a written record of the applicant's creative materials.
 It should include a concise description of each project, the month and year the project was completed, the applicant's creative role and the purpose of the project.
 The material, which does not need to be film- or television-related, should give an idea of the range and depth of the applicant's creative ability.
 Formal recognition - such as awards, publications, jobs and exhibitions - should be noted.
 The name of the institution or publication should be included when listing creative materials prepared for a class or publication.
 An example of the portfolio list is below:

 - July 2019, A Day in the Life, digital video, 12 minutes.
 Position: writer/director.
 A documentary on a homeless Iraq vet who has lived on the streets since his return from the military.
 Created for senior-year multimedia term project, San Raphael High School, Miami, Florida.

 - March 2020, Doorways, a series of 5 black-and-white photographs.
 Position: photographer.
 "Second Prize Winner" in the Des Moines Sunday Journal photo contest.

 - February 2021, Cellomorphosis, short story.
 Position: writer.
 A variation on the novella by Franz Kafka; published in Writing, vol. IV, 2021, at Amherst College, Amherst, Massachusetts.